bshroats5/Patriots_Nation/_posts/2025-08-26-pats-awards-winners.md

 •	UC Lifetime Achievement Award: Dr. Larry Cockrum </p>
 ________________________________________
 <p> The evening was a powerful reminder of the hard work and passion that fuels our athletic programs.
 While there were some incredibly tough choices to be made, every winner was thoroughly deserved.
 A heartfelt congratulations to all our winners for their remarkable achievements.
 We also extend our congratulations to every nominee, whose excellence made this a truly competitive and memorable awards season.
 Here's to another year of Patriot pride. </p>

-## Subheadings work too

-- Bullet points
-- Like this